-Paper adds many features to the API, the system that allows plugins to do things on the server.
+Paper adds many features to the API, allowing plugins to do more things on the server.
 While many of these are performance-focused, some also improve functionality.
 Due to this, many plugins recommend using Paper for improved performance or functionality.

 While somewhat rare at the moment, there are also a small number of plugins that require using Paper rather than just using Paper when available.
+For example, the upcoming CraftBook 5 depends on Paper.
 There are a few things that are impossible for a plugin to do on Spigot.
 Suppose the functionality of a plugin only works on Paper.
 In that case, it doesn't make sense for the plugin to support Spigot at all.
 As Paper supports Spigot and Bukkit plugins, but Spigot doesn't support Paper plugins, this means that Paper has a more extensive (albeit not by much) plugin base.

 More servers use Paper than Spigot, meaning it has a broader community.
-More people using the software means bugs are found and fixed more quickly, as well as more people wanting to contribute to the project.
-A broader community also means that more people can help when something goes wrong.
+More people using the software means bugs are found and fixed more quickly, and more people want to contribute to the project.
+A wider community also means that more people can help when something goes wrong.

 Paper is also more community-focused, regularly conversing with other sections of the Minecraft community such as Sponge and Fabric to share discoveries and improvements.
-The development process is also public, so anyone can help out if they can do so, including the update process for new versions of Minecraft.
+The development process is also public, so anyone can help out if they can do so, including the update process for new Minecraft versions.